src-d/gemini/README.md

 ./sbt assemblyPackageDependency
 ./sbt assembly
 ```
-Instead of 1 fatJar we bulid 2, separating all the dependencies from actuall application code to allow for
+Instead of 1 fatJar we bulid 2, separating all the dependencies from actual application code to allow for
-lower build times in case simple changes.
+lower build times in case of simple changes.

 ### Test